junxit/us-congress-bills-116/bill.md

     - **(C)** collaborate with such River Forecast Centers and Weather Forecast Offices and Federal, State, local, and Tribal government agencies as the Director considers appropriate in developing, proposing, and implementing plans to develop, modify, or tailor products and services of the National Weather Service to improve the usefulness of such products and services;
     - **(D)** engage in interagency partnerships with Federal, State, local, and Tribal government agencies to explore the use of forecast-informed reservoir operations to reduce flood risk;
     - **(E)** ensure the maintenance and accuracy of flooding call lists, appropriate office flooding policy or procedures, and other flooding information or dissemination methodologies or strategies; and
-    - **(F)** work closely with Federal, State, local, and Tribal emergency management agencies, and other agencies relating to disaster management, to ensure a planned, coordinated, and effective preparedness and response effort.
+    - **(F)** work closely with Federal, State, local, and Tribal emergency and floodplain management agencies, and other agencies relating to disaster management, to ensure a planned, coordinated, and effective preparedness and response effort.
   - **(2)** *Other staff* The Director may assign a responsibility set forth in paragraph (1) to such other staff as the Director considers appropriate to carry out such responsibility.
 - **(d)** *Additional responsibilities*
   - **(1)** *In general* Subject to paragraph (2), a service coordination hydrologist designated under subsection (a) may, with respect to hydrology—